Make sure this part fits

 Q:

-What are the instructions for replacing the engine coolant temperature sending unit on 2000-2011 Ford Ranger?
+What are the instructions for replacing the engine coolant temperature sensor on the Ford Ranger?
 Posted by Customer

 A: